Annalena Baerbock: The Green Party's candidate to succeed chancellor Angela Merkel | DW | 19.04.2021

 Annalena Baerbock is said to be tough, talented and very ambitious.
 Now, Germany's Green Party has named her as its candidate for chancellor.
-But is she cut out for the job?
+Is she cut out for the job?

 Annalena Baerbock stepped into the limelight at a key party conference early in 2018.
-Clad in a feisty black leather jacket, the still little-known regional politician — a resident of the eastern state of Brandenburg — stepped to the fore and wowed the gathering.
+Wearing a black leather jacket, the still little-known regional politician — a resident of the eastern state of Brandenburg — stepped to the fore and wowed the gathering.
 Green delegates made her one of the party's two co-leaders.

 And since her rise to the party co-chair post, Baerbock has not slowed down.
 The 40-year-old has sharpened her political profile and projected herself as an expert on how to tackle climate change.